Settings and Security

-You can change account information such as your login information, the way you get authentication codes, your physical address, and more.
+You can change account information such as your login information, the way you get authentication codes, and your security questions.

 Changing your username